 c) Related to b) above.
 The authors should explore the sensitivity of the PAH yield to changes in scalar dissipation rate from flame 1 to flame 2 (the 1.36 factor...) and compare to the effect of chemistry.
 This analysis would support statements on soot yield in the far field.

-For the comments of 8b and 8c, yes, we have investigated other scalar dissipation rates as well.
+In response to comments 8b and 8c, we note that we have investigated other scalar dissipation rates as well.
 The representative scalar dissipation is O(1), and, therefore, 1/s was chosen.
 As for higher scalar dissipation rates, such as 10/s, PAH reduction with hydrogen addition is about 2.5 times.
 At lower scalar dissipation rates, PAH shows substantial departure from the steady flamelet [5], so such scaling would not be expected to apply.
 This is discussed in the revised manuscript.

 d) p.
 6. The statement ", ...indicating that chemical effects alone are responsible..." is too definitive given the limited scope of the present work.
 It should be replaced with a more circumstantial sentence with "suggests based on the present scope of work".

-This sentence is revised accordingly in the revised manuscript.
+This sentence is modified accordingly in the revised manuscript.

 e) The authors should show a figure similar to Fig. 7 (sources) for the far field (see also comment 9) below)